 Those who undergo testing for the MUTYH gene due to a personal history of many colon polyps should also be offered testing for another genetic predisposition to colon polyps called Familial Adenomatous Polyposis (FAP).
-These two conditions are caused by separate genetic mutations but it is often difficult to distinguish between the two conditions without genetic testing.
+These two conditions are caused by pathogenic variants in two separate genes but it is often difficult to distinguish between the two conditions without genetic testing.

 If you are tested and found to have MUTYH/MAP, it is recommended to discuss your management plan with your healthcare team, and if available, to seek consultation through a specialized high-risk clinic.
 General recommendations are included here based on the updated guidelines of the NCCN, but may be tailored to your specific medical and family history.

-For individuals with MAP (2 mutations) who have not had polyps; or for siblings of people with MAP who have not had testing themselves:
+For individuals with MAP who have not had polyps; or for siblings of people with MAP who have not had testing themselves:

-For individuals with MAP (2 mutations) who have already had polyps:
+For individuals with MAP who have already had polyps:

-Individuals who have one nonworking copy of MUTYH and one working copy, are considered carriers for MAP.
-One to two percent of the general population are carriers for MAP.
+Individuals who carry one pathogenic variant in the MUTYH gene are considered carriers for MAP.
+One to two percent of the general population are thought to be carriers for MAP.
 Some studies have shown that carriers for MAP may have a slightly increased risk for colon cancer, but specific numbers are not currently available.
-The National Comprehensive Cancer Network (NCCN, version 1.2018) recommends to begin colonoscopy screening at age 40 and to repeat every 5 years if there is a first degree relative who has been diagnosed with colorectal cancer, they should start colonoscopy screening at age 40 (or 10 years prior to the age of the first-degree relative’s age at diagnosis, whichever is earlier).
+The National Comprehensive Cancer Network recommends that if someone is a carrier for MAP and they have a first-degree relative (parent, sibling, child) with colorectal cancer, they should start colonoscopy screening at age 40 (or 10 years prior to the age of the first-degree relative’s age at diagnosis, whichever is earlier).
 If the colonoscopy is normal, it should be repeated every 5 years.